fmotzet/racktables2netbox/README.md

 5. Create a new Pull Request

 ## Credits
-Thanks to [Device42](https://www.device42.com/) who have already written a [RackTables to Device42 migration utility](https://github.com/device42/Racktables-to-Device42-Migration).
-I was able to use it as a starting point and begin to rewrite it step by step towards NetBox.
+Thanks to [Device42](https://www.device42.com/) who have already written a [RackTables to Device42 migration utility](https://github.com/device42/Racktables-to-Device42-Migration). @goebelmeier was able to use it as a starting point to make this migration script.
+I (ITJamie) forked it and added more data migrations

 ## License
 racktables2netbox is licensed under MIT license.
 See [LICENSE.md](LICENSE.md) for more information.